 This does not mean that people who were born in these ways are cursed by God or that they or their parents sinned in some way.
 It is simply caused by the general corruption of sin.

 “there are some eunuchs, which were made eunuchs of men”

-The second reason some people are exempted from God’s marriage decree is because men made them that way.
+The second reason some men are exempted from God’s marriage decree is because men made them that way.
 Now I believe this refers not only to men being physically castrated as true eunuchs were but it also refers to slaves who were forbidden to marry unless their master allowed it.
 So some people were forbidden because of their social status from marrying.

 Biblical Allowance for Celibacy #3

 “there be eunuchs, which have made themselves eunuchs for the kingdom of heaven’s sake”

 The third reason some men are exempted from God’s marriage decree is because God supernaturally grants them the gift of celibacy for his service and thus overrides his marriage mandate.
 These are men are not born celibate, but instead God supernaturally grants them this gift for his service “for the kingdom of heaven’s sake“.